 Students who do not meet the requirements for regular admission may be conditionally admitted for one term.
 Criteria for regular admission must be met prior to registering for a second term.
-Students younger than 25 years of age may be granted an exception by the Adult Degree Committee.
+Students younger than 25 years of age may be granted an exception by the Director of the Adult Degree Program.